 That’s because the Simba Hybrid is made with memory foam and coils, and offers more bounce and responsiveness than the all-foam Emma.
 Because it uses coils in addition to foam, the Simba also sleeps cooler than the Emma.
-That makes it the better choice for people prone to overheating at night yet who can’t stretch to one of the best cooling mattresses for hot sleepers.
+That makes it the better choice for people prone to overheating at night yet.
 You might also want to combine it with Simba's own base; see our Simba Sirius bed base review for all the details.

 In something of a stark contrast, the Emma is much softer, much cosier to sleep on, and offers sink-in comfort.
 All of that feels wonderful on aching, painful bones and joints, but, as we explain in our Emma mattress review, the downside is that the Emma does retain more heat.
 It isn’t unbearable by any stretch, but while the Simba remains cool to the touch, the Emma will quickly warm to your body temperature and mold itself accordingly.
 And as with the Simba, you can get an Emma base to complete the experience; our Emma Divan Bed review can tell you what you need to know..